RecraftedCivilizations/RecraftedRegenerator/README.md

 To leave migration mode use the `/migrateores setup` command again.
 `> Note: After using /migrateores migrate you will still be in migration mode`
 #### This command requires the: `recraftedregenerator.migrate` permission

+## Remove Regeneration mode
+The `/removeregen` command is used to put you in a mode that enables you to remove already placed regenerative ores again.
+To leave this mode type `/removeregen` again.
+#### This command requires the: `recraftedregenerator.removeregen` permission